-11.1(a) An employee necessarily absent from duty because of occupational injury or disease as defined in the Workers' Compensation Law who is allowed leave from his position for the period of his absence necessitated by such injury or disease shall, subject to the proviso set forth in Section 11.1 (b), be (1) first granted compensation leave with pay without charge to leave credits not exceeding cumulatively 6 months, and (2) upon exhausting leave with pay benefits under (1) above be allowed to draw accrued leave credits, and (3) upon exhausting leave with full pay benefits under (1) and (2) above, be allowed sick leave at half pay for which he may be eligible during such leave unless (i) there is good and sufficient reason to believe that the disability resulting from such injury or disease is not job-related or is primarily due to some pre-existing medical condition; (ii) there is good and sufficient reason to believe that the employee could report for work on a full-time or part-time basis; (iii) the employee's services would have been terminated or would have ceased under law; or (iv) the employee's claim for benefits is controverted by the State Insurance Fund.

-(b) An employee allowed leave with pay from his position pursuant to Section 11.1 (a) shall receive pay during the first ten working days of such leave for each separate injury or disease regardless of the date of occurrence of such injury or disease, subject to the following proviso:
+- 13.1(a) Employees necessarily absent from duty because of occupational injury or disease as defined in the Workers' Compensation Law who are allowed leave from their position for the period of their absences necessitated by such injury or disease shall, subject to the proviso set forth in Section 13.1 (b), be (1) first granted compensation leave with pay without charge to leave credits not exceeding cumulatively 6 months, and (2) upon exhausting leave with pay benefits under (1) above be allowed to draw accrued leave credits, and (3) upon exhausting leave with full pay benefits under (1) and (2) above, be allowed sick leave at half pay for which they may be eligible during such leave unless (i) there is good and sufficient reason to believe that the disability resulting from such injury or disease is not job-related or is primarily due to some preexisting medical condition; (ii) there is good and sufficient reason to believe that the employees could report for work on a full-time or part-time basis; (iii) the employees' services would have been terminated or would have ceased under law; or (iv) the employees' claim for benefits is controverted by the State Insurance Fund. - (b) Employees allowed leave with pay from their positions pursuant to Section 13.1 (a) shall receive pay during the first ten working days of such leave for each separate injury or disease regardless of the date of occurrence of such injury or disease, subject to the following proviso:

-- (1) For the first ten working days of such leave in any one calendar year, but not exceeding ten working days in any one continuous period of leave spanning successive calendar years, the employee shall charge such leave to accrued leave credits if any, subject to the exceptions listed in section 11.1 (c) below, provided, however, that the cumulative total of leave credits so charged shall not exceed the number of hours normally and regularly worked by the employee in a biweekly pay period; - (2) During a period of leave under paragraph (1) above, the appointing authority shall advance up to ten days of sick leave credits to an employee eligible to accrue leave credits but who has exhausted his leave accruals, unless such employee requests otherwise in writing (except where such ten day period is waived pursuant to section 11.1 (c) below), and such advanced sick leave credits shall be repaid as soon as practicable from subsequent accumulations of leave credits in a manner to be determined by the appointing authority, provided, however, that the cumulative total of leave credits so advanced shall not exceed the number of hours normally and regularly worked by the employee in a biweekly pay period. - (c) Notwithstanding the proviso set forth in Section 11.1 (b), the following conditions will also apply: - (1) If the employee is required by a physician to be admitted as an in-patient to a hospital during the first ten consecutive working days after the occurrence of an occupational injury or disease in any one calendar year and otherwise qualifies for such leave pursuant to the Article, the employee shall not be required to charge leave credits for the first ten days of such leave.
+- (1) For the first ten working days of such leave in any one calendar year, but not exceeding ten working days in any one continuous period of leave spanning successive calendar years, the employees shall charge such leave to accrued leave credits if any, subject to the exceptions listed in section 13.1(c) below, provided, however, that the cumulative total of leave credits so charged shall not exceed the number of hours normally and regularly worked by the employees in a biweekly pay period: - (2) During a period of leave under paragraph (1) above, the appointing authority shall advance up to ten days of sick leave credits to employees eligible to accrue leave credits but who have exhausted their leave accruals, unless such employees request otherwise in writing (except where such ten day period is waived pursuant to section 13.1(c) below), and such advanced sick leave credits shall be repaid as soon as practicable from subsequent accumulation of leave credits in a manner to be determined by the appointing authority, provided, however, that the cumulative total of leave credits so advanced shall not exceed the number of hours normally and regularly worked by such employees in a biweekly pay period.

+(c) Notwithstanding the proviso set forth in Section 13.1(b), the following conditions will also apply:

+(1) If employees are required by a physician to be admitted as in-patients to a hospital during the first ten consecutive working days after the occurrence of an occupational injury or disease in any one calendar year and otherwise qualify for such leave pursuant to the Article, the employees shall not be required to charge leave credits for the first ten days of such leave.